lit/lit-element/README.md

     a the property value.
 If it's an object, it can have keys for `fromAttribute` and `toAttribute` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function used to set the property to an attribute.
-If no `toAttribute` function is provided and `reflect` is set to true, the property value is set directly to the attribute.
+If no `toAttribute` function is provided and `reflect` is set to `true`, the property value is set directly to the attribute.
     * `reflect`: Describes if the property should reflect to an attribute.
-    If true, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
+    If `true`, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
     * `shouldInvalidate`: Describes if setting a property should trigger invalidation and updating.
-This function takes the `newValue` and `oldValue` and returns true if invalidation should occur.
+This function takes the `newValue` and `oldValue` and returns `true` if invalidation should occur.
 If not present, a strict identity check is used.
 This is useful if a property should be considered dirty only if some condition is met, like if a key of an object value changes.